JoeRozman/JoeRozman/README.md

 ### Hi there 👋

-My name is Joey and I am a computer science student at Worcester Polytechnic Institute.
+My name is Joey and I am a computer science student at Worcester Polytechnic Institute!

 Some of my interests are: